Stephanie-Ash/jewellery-art/README.md

 #### Product Detail Page

 * The product detail page provides additional information about the products.
+* Out of stock labels are displayed on the product if out of stock and the add to basket functionality is disabled ensuring that users do not try to purchase unavailable products.
 * The details accordion allows the user to pick and chose the information they want to display and keeps the page from getting too long.
 * The also by designer section entices the user by suggesting other products by the same designer.
 * A review form is displayed in the review section for registered users who have purchased the product making it easy for the user to leave a review.